How AI and ML are Shaping the Future of the Recycling Industry

 Extended Producer Responsibility (EPR)

 EPR is legislation that places the responsibility on the producers for the end-of-life packaging.
-This means that packaging producers will be held financially and operationally responsible for the recovery and recycling of their packaging.
-By focusing on producers, EPR legislations worldwide have positively impacted recycling programs by providing greater access to recycling and dramatically increasing recovery rates.
-Under EPR, recycling facilities will have to meet increasingly higher standards for recovery rates of recyclable material to help strengthen the circular economy.
-Producers will also have a strong incentive to make packaging more recyclable, increasing the demand for recycled commodities and again placing pressure on MRFs to increase their recovery rate.
+This means that packaging producers will be held financially and operationally responsible for recovery and recycling.
+By focusing on producers, EPR legislation worldwide has positively impacted recycling programs by providing greater access to recycling.
+They have also dramatically increased recovery rates.
+Under EPR, recycling facilities will have to meet increasingly higher standards for recovery rates.
+This aims to strengthen the circular economy further.
+Producers will also have a strong incentive to make packaging more recyclable.
+This will increase the demand for recycled commodities and again place pressure on MRFs to increase their recovery rate.

 Corporate Circularity and Sustainability Goals